MaVeN-13TTN/Weather_Dashboard/README.md

 # 🌦️ Weather Dashboard

-A modern, responsive weather dashboard application built with vanilla JavaScript and the OpenWeatherMap API.
-Features a beautiful glassmorphism design, real-time weather updates, and interactive forecasts.
+A modern, responsive weather dashboard application with both frontend and backend components.
+The frontend is built with vanilla JavaScript and OpenWeatherMap API featuring a beautiful glassmorphism design, while the backend provides automated SMS weather notifications using Python and Twilio.

 ## ✨ Features